Prevent Cyber Attacks

 Call for an Introductory No-Cost Consultation: 617.314.9721 x158

-Cyber Attack Prevention based on top recommendations of our U.S. Intelligence and Security agencies.
+Prevent Cyber Attacks based on top recommendations of our U.S. Intelligence and Security agencies

 5. Validate Backup Functionality

 Clients often put backup procedures in place but are disappointed to learn it isn’t working as expected.
 And they haven’t fully considered their Maximum Tolerable Downtime, Recovery Time Objective, and Recovery Point Objective.
 Ransomware attacks often successfully encrypt company backups due to a lack of offline segmentation.
 So we ensure your Backup practices are effective to help you prevent cyber attacks.

 We verify that the encryption/decryption key is active and available.
 And we ensure you understand the steps for your restoration and that the process works as intended.

 6. Endpoint Detection and Response (EDR)